elastic/cloud-on-k8s/docs/design/009-pod-reuse-es-restart.md

 * A restart is divided into 2 steps: stop, then start.
 They map to 2 different API calls.
 * The operator controls pods restarts through a state machine, persisted through annotations in the pod.
 Within a given "state", all operations are idempotent.
 * Configuration is passed through a secret volume mount to the pod.
 To avoid restarting ES with an out-of-date configuration, the operator requests the process manager for the checksum of the current configuration mounted inside the pod.
-* Restarting pods in a cluster is orchestrated by the operator.
+* Restarting ES processes in a cluster is orchestrated by the operator.
 ES restarts can be coordinated (full cluster restart), or performed in a rolling fashion.

 ### Configuration through a secret volume